-On April 2, 2014, the Company filed a certificate of amendment to its Articles of Incorporation to affect a reverse split of our issued and outstanding common stock on a one-for-one-hundred basis.
-The Reverse Split was effective with FINRA on April 7, 2014.
-All per share amounts referenced herein are reflective of the Reverse Split.
+On April 2, 2014, the Company filed a certificate of amendment to its Articles of Incorporation to affect a reverse split of our issued and outstanding common stock on a 1-for-100 basis (the "Reverse Split").
+The reverse stock split was effected on April 7, 2014.
+All share and per share amounts referenced in this Annual Report on Form 10-K are adjusted to give retrospective effect to the Reverse Split.